HARSHA-SL/HARSHA-SL/README.md

 - 👋 Hi, I’m @HARSHA-SL
-- 👀 I’m interested in web development
+- 👀 I’m interested in AI
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning data science
 - 💞️ I’m looking for an internship
 - 📫 you can reach me by linked in linkedin.com/in/harsha-s-l-52477729b